 In this article, we will introduce how to sync audio and video in different situations, such as the video footage and audio file has the same timecode metadata, and video footage shot with a DSLR having onboard sound.
-No matter if you are using the timecode or the waveform method, you can easily auto sync your footage with the help of the DaVinci Resolve.
+No matter if you are using the timecode or the waveform method, you can easily auto sync your footage or manual sync with the help of the DaVinci Resolve.

-- To start a new project in DaVinci Resolve, you need to go to Project Settings and turn off the ‘Use local version for new clips in timeline’ from the Color page.
+To start a new project in DaVinci Resolve, you need to go to Project Settings and turn off the ‘Use local version for new clips in timeline’ from the Color page.

-- Now add the video and audio files to the Media Pool and get them organized.
-The video and audio file needs to be present in the same bin.
+Now the added video and audio files will be available on the Media Pool and get them organized.

-- Now you need to right click the bin and select ‘Auto Sync Audio based on Timecode’ (in which case the in-cam audio tracks will be replaced with the external audio) or ‘Auto Sync Audio Based on Timecode and append tracks’(in this case the in-cam audio is preserved while the external audio tracks are added).
+Now you need to right click the bin and select ‘Auto Sync Audio based on Timecode’ (in which case the in-cam audio tracks will be replaced with the external audio) or ‘Auto Sync Audio Based on Timecode and append tracks’(in this case the in-cam audio is preserved while the external audio tracks are added).

+It is highly recommended to check the audio information in the media pool to check the audio channels and metadata as well.
 In case the audio is not synced properly, then you need to follow the steps mentioned below:

-- Open the video in the Viewer and the exact frame which the slate hits needs to be traced.
+Open the video in the Viewer and the exact frame which the slate hits needs to be traced.
 The frame timecode should be noted.

-- Now open the audio file and stop it on the exact frame where the clap of the slate is heard.
+Now open the audio file and stop it on the exact frame where the clap of the slate is heard.

-- Right click on the audio file in the Media Pool and then you need to select ‘Clip Attributes’ and enter the video timecode on the timecode pane.
+Right click on the audio file in the Media Pool and then you need to select ‘Clip Attributes’ and enter the video timecode on the timecode pane.

-- Now repeat the last step, right click the video and audio files and then select ‘Auto Sync audio based on timecode’ once again.
+Now repeat the last step, right click the video and audio files and then select ‘Auto Sync audio based on timecode’ once again.